ycpcs/cs370-fall2020/labs/lab03.md

 Congratulations, you have now used transformations to manipulate the size, orientation, and location of objects.

-Next we will discuss the basics of GLSL to better understand how the data passed from our application is processed to generate the rendered scene.
+Next we will discuss how to incorporate keyboard and mouse input along with create animations using GLFW callbacks.